snowdj/geocompr/01-introduction.md

 After reading the book and completing the exercises you should therefore feel empowered, with: a strong understanding of the possibilities opened-up by R's impressive spatial capabilities;
 new skills to solve real world problems with geographic data;
-and the ability communicate your work with maps and reproducible code.
+and the ability to communicate your work with maps and reproducible code.

 Over the last few decades free and open source software for geospatial (FOSS4G) has progressed at an astonishing rate.
-Thanks to organisations such as [OSGeo](https://www.osgeo.org/), geospatial analysis is no longer the preserve of those with expensive hardware and software: anyone can now download and run high performance spatial libraries.
+Thanks to organizations such as [OSGeo](https://www.osgeo.org/), geospatial analysis is no longer the preserve of those with expensive hardware and software: anyone can now download and run high performance spatial libraries.
 Open source Geographic Information Systems (GIS) such as [QGIS](http://qgis.org/en/site/) have made geographic analysis accessible worldwide.
 GIS programs tend to emphasize graphical user interfaces (GUIs), with the unintended consequence of discouraging reproducibility (although many can be used from the command line as we'll see in see in Chapter \@ref(gis)).
 R, by contrast, emphasizes the command line interface (CLI).